by Oliver and Rachel DeMille

 Time for a Change

 The fact is, getting better results than you got before means change.
-You changing.
-And although we’re not perfect either, you signed up for our newsletter, so we’re going to do our best with this month’s issue to suggest how change might bring you better results.
+You and me changing.
+So we’re going to do our best with this month’s issue to suggest how change might bring better results.
 So feel the love here, thank us in advance for our honesty and know that we shine the light on this subject with the very best of intentions.

 “But how do you actually do this?”